MikeyJ-Eng/eleventy-base-blog/content/blog/sixthpost.md

 tags:
   - another tag
 ---
-Today, I completed the task for my mandatory "Intro to JavaScript" lesson, as follows:
+Today, I completed the task for my TCG "Intro to JavaScript" lesson, as follows:

 1 We’ll make a program to calculate a tip